AtomsCodings/ProductsAPI/README.md

 # ProductsAPI

-A .NET Web API approach for practicing using APIs using Ajax and JQuery.
+A .NET Web API approach for practicing using APIs using AJAX and JQuery.